qtumproject/qtumcore-lib/docs/transaction.md

 ```

 ## Adding inputs
-Transaction inputs are instances of either [Input](https://github.com/bitpay/bitcore/tree/master/lib/transaction/input) or its subclasses. `Input` has some abstract methods, as there is no actual concept of a "signed input" in the QTUM scripting system (just valid signatures for <tt>OP_CHECKSIG</tt> and similar opcodes).
-They are stored in the `input` property of `Transaction` instances.

-Bitcore contains two implementations of `Input`, one for spending _Pay to Public Key Hash_ outputs (called `PublicKeyHashInput`) and another to spend _Pay to Script Hash_ outputs for which the redeem script is a Multisig script (called `MultisigScriptHashInput`).
+Qtumcore contains two implementations of `Input`, one for spending _Pay to Public Key Hash_ outputs (called `PublicKeyHashInput`) and another to spend _Pay to Script Hash_ outputs for which the redeem script is a Multisig script (called `MultisigScriptHashInput`).

 All inputs have the following five properties:
 - `prevTxId`: a `Buffer` with the id of the transaction with the output this input is spending
 - `outputIndex`: a `number` the index of the output in the previous transaction
-- `sequenceNumber`: a `number`, the sequence number, see [QTUM's developer guide on nLockTime and the sequence number](https://bitcoin.org/en/developer-guide#locktime-and-sequence-number).
+- `sequenceNumber`: a `number`, the sequence number
 - `script`: the `Script` instance for this input.
 Usually called `scriptSig` in the QTUM community.
 - `output`: if available, a `Output` instance of the output associated with this input.